Why Washing?

 From Waste to Worth

-Soil washing separates recoverable material from contaminants with precision and control.
-Unusable material is isolated for compliant handling, while clean sand and aggregates are recovered and put back to work.
-The result is lower disposal and hauling costs, reduced landfill exposure, and a meaningful reduction in environmental and regulatory risk—while maximizing the value of material already on site.
+Soil washing uses controlled separation to pull recoverable sand and aggregate away from contaminants and fines.
+Unusable material is isolated for compliant handling, while clean product is recovered and put back to work.
+The result is lower hauling and disposal costs, reduced landfill exposure, and lower environmental and regulatory risk, while maximizing the value of material already on site.

 Key Outcomes